General Guide

 Jump to section

-Quick answer: Zush is a complete Mac and Windows desktop AI file renamer at $10 one-time with 23 image formats (incl.
-RAW), 11 document formats, folder monitoring, undo, and BYOK.
-AI Renamer comes in two unrelated products with the same name: an open-source CLI (free, image + video, no automation/undo) and a $19 Desktop app (images + PDF/TXT, no folder monitoring, no undo, no BYOK).
-Pick by how much workflow you want included.
+Quick answer: Zush is a complete Mac and Windows desktop AI file renamer with $8/month or $38 one-time PRO plans, 100+ supported image, design, document, video, and audio formats, folder monitoring, undo, templates, Naming Blocks, and BYOK.
+AI Renamer comes in two unrelated products with the same name: an open-source CLI (free, image + video, no automation/undo) and a $19 Desktop app with local/cloud modes, OpenAI/custom model support, and a current “all file types” pricing claim.
+Pick by how much workflow you want included and how much public format detail you need.

 If you are searching “Zush vs AI Renamer”, first know the comparison covers two different products that share the name “AI Renamer”: an open-source CLI (ozgrozer/ai-renamer on GitHub, GPL-3.0) and a separate commercial desktop app at airenamer.app.
 They are not made by the same team.
 We compare both against Zush below.